lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

-Do not copy-paste code from your lesson material and/or ask your learners to do the same.
+If your current practice involves copying and pasting code from your lesson material, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the students to copy and paste text from the resources provided.
-It's all too easy to go too fast without explaining the thought process behind the code.
+In the end, not using copy-paste as instructor and learner will work better, as it avoids going too fast without explaining the thought process behind the code.

+[FIXME Allison: I feel like the phrase "I do, we do, you do" encompasses the spirit of para 1 here- worthwhile to include as a useful mnemonic?
+LN response: assigning this to @ gvwilson]

 ## Tip 2.
 Mirror your learner's environment.

+If learners have to work in a different environment than you, this adds a mental effort that does not contribute to learning.
+Cognitive psychological theory calls this 'extraneous cognitive load' [@swellerCognitiveArchitectureInstructional2019].
 Try to create an environment that is as similar as possible to what your learners have.
-If learners have to work in a different environment that you adds a mental effort that does not contribute to learning.
-Cognitive psychological theory calls this extraneous cognitive load
-[@swellerCognitiveArchitectureInstructional2019].
-You may have personalised your environment with a very simple or rather fancy Unix prompt, colour schemes for your development environment, keyboard shortcuts, etc.
+For example, you may have personalised your environment with a very simple or rather fancy Unix prompt, colour schemes for your development environment, keyboard shortcuts, etc.

-Your learners usually won't have all of this, so try to create an environment that mirrors what your learners have.
+Your learners usually won't have all of this.

 Similarly, avoid using keyboard shortcuts as these will hide the action(s) you are performing and learners may not know about them.
 If you must use them, use a keystroke visualizer tool or your computer's accessibility tools to echo keystrokes to the screen.

 Some instructors create a separate 'bare-bone' user (login) account on their laptop or a separate 'teaching-only' account on the service being taught (e.g., Github).
-It could be a benefit if both instructor and learners use the exact same software (terminal or code development environment), however this may incur some effort to get the software installed on the computers that students use.
+It could be a benefit if both instructor and learners use the exact same software
+(terminal or code development environment), however this may incur some effort to get the software installed on the computers that students use.
 Using a cloud-based solution may be an alternative to ensure all involved have the exact same setup.

 ## Tip 3.
 Be seen and heard.

+As learners are coding along, it is important they clearly see and hear what you are doing.
 If you are physically able to stand up for a couple of hours, do it while you are teaching.
 When you sit down,